Death-Raider13/MarketHub/text/ADMIN_SYSTEM_ENHANCEMENT_COMPLETE.md

 ✅ **Role-based access** control
 ✅ **Performance optimization** with proper error handling

-The admin system now rivals industry leaders like Shopify Admin and provides administrators with all the tools needed to effectively manage the MarketHub marketplace platform.
+The admin system now rivals industry leaders like Shopify Admin and provides administrators with all the tools needed to effectively manage the FEROMARKETHUB marketplace platform.

 ---